 The Citadel uses a variation of the Genext serializing to keep track of the Mixed who live in Dalton.
 These IDs determine a Mixed's status in Dalton, and are often faked in the runaway and rebel communities to attempt to avoid arrest.

-Stuart is an anarchist leader who temporarily allied with Anja, but left when he discovered she cared more about his girlfriend Deana than him, and that he was unable to convince her of the necessity of a violent revolt.
+Stuart is an anarchist leader who temporarily allied with Anja, but left when he discovered she cared more about his partner Deana than him, and that he was unable to convince her of the necessity of a violent revolt.

 Dalton's culture is a mixture of those of its residents.
 One of the largest minority cultures is Native American, and the Mixed themselves have developed species-specific traditions.